Hir0kii/tokyo_craigslist_project/README.md

-This is a clone project for me the first time/
-Remake craigslist by cleverprogrammer
+This is a clone project for me the first time /n Remake craigslist by cleverprogrammer